artbyrab/yii2-module-base/documents/guides/rbac.md

 ### Limiting access via controllers

-As per the Yii2 docs you can limit access control by using the behaviours function in a controller as below:
+As per the Yii2 docs you can limit access control by using the behavior's function in a controller as below:
 ```
 /**
  * {@inheritdoc}